 If you're a small business owner in Georgia looking for resources to help you move forward, here are a few organizations you might want to learn more about.

-The U.S. SBA offers financing and grants, as well as consultations and counseling services.
+The SBA Georgia District Office offers financing and grants as well as consultations and counseling services.
 There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance in the wake of natural disasters.

 Georgia Small Business Development Centers (SBDC)

 Georgia hosts more than a dozen development centers for small businesses.
 Each is dedicated to supporting the development and retention of small businesses, helping entrepreneurs do everything from craft business plans to navigate the state's tax code.
-You can find your region's small business development center at the link below.
+You can find your region's Small Business Development Center here.